Smit-Kanpariya/Nova-Adventure/README.md

 - **Social Integration**: Connect with the community via social media platforms.
 - **Login & Signup**:
   - Access the **Login/Signup** page to create an account or log in to an existing one.
-  - Secure account management with options for email verification and password reset.
-  - Personalized experience upon logging in, including saved events and preferences.

 ---